mdernovoi/data-analysis-platform/doc/provision.md

 ## Initial provisioning

 > :warning: Installing the Data Analysis Platform on a dedicated Host (physical or virtual) is recommended.
 Several changes to system settings are made during provisioning.
-Alternatively, you can review the Ansible tasks in `infrastructure/ansible` to verify compatibility with your current setup.
+Alternatively, you can review the `Makefile` and Ansible tasks in `infrastructure/ansible` to verify compatibility with your current setup.
 >
 > A non-exhaustive list of system changes:
+> - Installation of Ansible
 > - Installation of Docker
 > - Configuration of Docker logging (journald)
 > - Configuration of journald